 Homie also leverages technology to make the home buying process easier.
 The Homie family of companies makes everything that much smoother.
 We’ve brought everything from the mortgage to insurance under one roof, ensuring you don’t have to run all over town to get papers signed and contracts approved.
 It all happens through Homie.

-The best part of working with a Homie agent while buying a house is the refund of up to $2,500 we send you at the end of the process.
-The Homie team is always here to help buyers in Idaho save money.
+The best part of working with a Homie agent while buying a house is keeping up to 50% of our commission.* The Homie team is always here to help buyers in Idaho save money.
 Get in touch with us today to start your journey towards homeownership.